Trust For Public Land

 • Grants frequently support community engagement and outreach components of larger TPL park creation initiatives

-Pass-Through Grant Programs:
+Pass-Through Grant Programmes:

 • TPL serves as a pass-through partner for federal funding (U.S. Forest Service, Inflation Reduction Act funds)

-For current funding opportunities, interested organizations should:
+For current funding opportunities, interested organisations should:

 • Contact TPL regional offices directly to discuss potential partnership opportunities